oiva-johannes/General-XxY-Sudoku-Checker/README.md

-## Just some old code for testing out github.
+## Just some old code pushed for testing out github.
 Not very interesting